ArduCAM Rev.C+ Shield Released

 |Resolution||Sensor Vendor||Camera Module||Manufacture|

 |1.3MP||Aptina||MT9M112 / MT9M001||ArduCAM|

 |5MP||Omnivision||OV5640 / OV5642||ArduCAM|

-Figure 3 shows the block diagram of ArduCAM shield which is composed by the camera module, LCD screen and an ArduChip.
+Figure 3 shows the block diagram of the ArduCAM shield which is composed of the camera module, LCD screen, and an ArduChip.
 The camera module is changeable.
-The ArduChip uses ArduCAM proprietary third generation camera controller technology which handles the complex camera, memory, LCD and user interface hardware timing and provides a user friendly SPI interface.
+The ArduChip uses ArduCAM proprietary third-generation camera controller technology which handles the complex camera, memory, LCD and user interface hardware timing and provides a user-friendly SPI interface.

-Multiple capture mode is advanced capture mode.
+Multiple capture mode is an advanced capture mode.
 By setting the number of frames in the capture register, the ArduCAM will capture consequent frames after issuing capture command.
-Note that number of frames should be set properly and make sure do not exceed the maximum memory space.
+Note that the number of frames should be set properly and make sure they do not exceed the maximum memory space.

 The JPEG compression function is implemented in the image sensor.
-With proper register settings to the sensor, user can get different resolution with JPEG image stream output.
-It is recommended to use JPEG output to get higher resolution than RGB mode, due to the limitation of frame buffer.
+With proper register settings to the sensor, the user can get different resolutions with JPEG image stream output.
+It is recommended to use JPEG output to get higher resolution than RGB mode, due to the limitation of the frame buffer.

-Normal read operation reads each image data by sending a read command in one SPI read operation cycle.
-While burst read operation only need to send a read command then read multiple image data in one SPI read operation cycle.
+A normal read operation reads each image data by sending a read command in one SPI read operation cycle.
+While burst read operation only needs to send a read command then read multiple image data in one SPI read operation cycle.
 It is recommended to use burst read operation to get better throughput performance.

-Some battery power device need save power when in the idle status, the ArduCAM offers the low power mode to reduce power consumption, by shutdown the sensor and memory circuits.
+Some battery power devices need to save power when in idle status, the ArduCAM offers the low power mode to reduce power consumption, by shutdown the sensor and memory circuits.

-Image sensor control function is implemented in the image sensor.
-By setting proper set of register settings, user can control the exposure, white balance, brightness, contrast, color saturation and etc.
+The image sensor control function is implemented in the image sensor.
+By setting a proper set of register settings, users can control the exposure, white balance, brightness, contrast, color saturation and etc.